EricHaggar/clinigo/README.md

 # Project-Camel

-Our team developed an app to address the need for people to know waiting times at nearby walk-in clinics without having to leave their home.
+Our team developed an app to address the need for people to know wait times at nearby walk-in clinics without having to leave their home.
 It also allows users to know the services offered by nearby walk-in clinics and allow them to check-in/book appointments at the clinic of their choice.

 We present to you: `Clinigo`